YaLTeR/MouseTweaks/README.md

 `gradlew setupCIWorkspace build`

 #Compatibility
-Mouse Tweaks assumes a GuiScreen has some object (Container) which can provide number of slots, slots by indices and the currently selected slot.
-By default Mouse Tweaks works with all standard GuiContainer-s.
-If your inventory doesn't extend the standard GuiContainer, you can implement the Mouse Tweaks API interface (`yalter.mousetweaks.api.IMTModGuiContainer`) to provide the necessary functions.
+Mouse Tweaks should work with everything based on GuiContainer.
+If your GUI isn't based on GuiContainer, or if you want to provide additional compatibility, take a look at `src/api/java/yalter/mousetweaks/api/`.